nikhiltiru/androidtvdemo/README.md

 ![Alt text](/app/src/main/res/mipmap-xhdpi/home_tv.png?raw=true "Home Banner")

 Now you should be able to see and launch your app from the Home Screen.
-Without the fist 2 steps, your app wont be listed in the Home screen, app drawer.
+Without the first 2 steps, your app wont be listed in the Home screen, app drawer.

 3. Now coming to the layout of your application.
 It will look like this:

 ![Alt text](/screenshots/buttons_no_style.png?raw=true "Buttons with No Styling")

-As you can see, it is difficult to identify from a distance, which is the currently focussed button.
+As you can see, it is difficult to identify from a distance, which is the currently focused button.

-4. So, you either need to add the leanback effect (the focussed element will zoom out a bit) or draw a border around it or paint it with a different color.
+4. So, you either need to add the leanback effect (the focused element will zoom out a bit) or draw a border around it or paint it with a different color.
 I have chosen the 3rd approach.
 This is how it looks now:

 ![Alt text](/screenshots/button_with_style.png?raw=true "Buttons with Styling")